FUNDING INNOVATIVE PEDIATRIC CANCER RESEARCH

 Glenna Datta

-Glenna Datta, Senior Vice President Relationship Manager at 1st Capital Bank, has been on the board for three years.
+Glenna Datta, Executive Vice President Chief Banking Officer at 1st Capital Bank, has been on the board since 2019.
 She joined the board because she believes strongly in the cause.

 “The fact that we raise funds to support a specific type of research to help children battle cancer in the best way possible, is everything,” she says.
 “Every child deserves the chance to receive less non-toxic treatments that could potentially save their life.”